First Baptist Church (Columbia, South Carolina): History

 The First Baptist Church of Columbia was first organized in 1809, with the building of the first church building, located on Sumter Street, in 1811.

 The second First Baptist Church was built in 1859 by an unknown architect.
 Its construction was funded by James P. Boyce, a former president of the Southern Baptist Theological Seminary.

-The following year, in 1860, the Church was the site of the first state convention to discuss secession following the election of Abraham Lincoln as President of the United States.
+In 1860, the Church was the site of the first state convention to discuss secession following the election of Abraham Lincoln as President of the United States.
 It was chosen because it was the largest meeting place in Columbia.
 Under the chairmanship of D. F. Jamison, a unanimous vote of 159-0 in favor of secession on December 17, 1860 led to South Carolina seceding from the United States; it was the only such convention where the vote to secede was unanimous.
 Six other states would follow South Carolina's lead before the Battle of Fort Sumter; some felt if they did not secede now, they might lose the argument that a state had the right to secede, a right that has never been confirmed or denied by a court of law.

 This convention lasted only one day, as Columbia was then experiencing an outbreak of smallpox.
 South Carolina's Order of Secession would not be signed until the delegates at this convention reconvened at Charleston, South Carolina on December 20; Columbia's little First Baptist Church was where the power brokers of South Carolina first declared that the state would secede.

 When the Union Army invaded Columbia, they set fire to the Washington Street Methodist Church, South, building, led by the black First Baptist sexton who thought that it was the site of the secession convention.
 The invaders burned a third of Columbia's buildings, but the First Baptist Church was spared.

 Until 1992, the original building was used for services, which have been televised.
 The church is still used for other activities such as offices, weddings, and a coffee shop connected to the church.
 In 1992, services moved to a new building connected to the historic building that includes the new sanctuary and the Estep Family Life Centre.
 The original building was renamed for Boyce.